ISA-Principles/isa-principles.org/index.md

 ## Presentation

 You can download a [presentation](./slidedeck/ISA.pptx) about ISA.
-It is copyrighted under a Creative Commons Attribution-ShareAlike 3.0 Unported License so you can use it for your purposes.
+It is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/) so you can use it for your purposes.